slarse/yamlite/README.md

 ## Usage

-YAMLiny currently only has parsing functionality.
+YAMLiny currently offers parsing of text to a dictionary with `yamliny.loads` and dumping a dictionary to YAMLiny text with `yamliny.dumps`.

 ```python
 import yamliny